-Most growth is projected to be centred in the Mangawhai area (as it has been historically) with other southeastern areas such as Kaiwaka also growing rapidly.
+Most growth is projected to be centred in the Mangawhai area (as it has been historically) with other southeast areas such as Kaiwaka also growing rapidly.

 Strong growth is also projected for the northwest of the District though not to the same extent as the southeast.
-Although service levels may vary for a number of reasons, the aim is to maintain assets to the levels noted in the Activity Management Plans.

 If growth deviates from what has been projected, it will have a significant impact for infrastructure planning.
-If higher, Council may need to advance capital projects.
-If it is lower, Council may have to defer planned works.
+If higher, the Council may need to advance capital projects.
+If it is lower, the Council may have to defer planned works.

-Council plans its infrastructure (e.g. size of water pipes) to have sufficient capacity for the population it is anticipated to serve over its design life.
+The Council plans its infrastructure (e.g. size of water pipes) to have sufficient capacity for the population it is anticipated to serve over its design life.
 If population exceeds the designed capacity, there will be additional costs.

-The amount of development is a key consideration for Council when planning how it will fund the required infrastructure.
-If growth falls short of that projected, it may result in a shortfall in income.
+The amount of development is a key consideration for the Council when planning how it will fund the required infrastructure.
+If growth falls short of that projected, it may result in a shortfall of income.